Shadow-Blaxe-123/Parcel-Delivery-System-FrontEnd/README.md

 - **Loading indicators** and **global error handling**
 - **Form validations** (required fields, numeric checks, positive amounts)  and adnvanced filtering.
 - **Pagination** for long lists
+- Guided Tour (at least 5 steps for new users)
 - **Toast Notifications**

   - Show success/error messages with any toast package/library